-In addition, shareholders such as investors, customers and others have expectations that the industry makes the transition to clean energy.
+In addition, stakeholders such as investors, customers and others have expectations to the industry to take the transition to clean energy.
 For an electric mobility revolution to take place the world needs charging infrastructure and supply of renewable energy.
 We will drive the development of sustainable cities by enabling emission reductions and circular operations.
 Climate change is a collective challenge, and we want to shape the electric emission-free mobility revolution.
-To underline this, we have decided to aim for becoming the first carbon neutral EV charging company in Europe.
-Becoming carbon neutral in line with the PAS 2060 standard, we aim for pioneering the industry.
-We do, however, not see the certification as a "final achievement".
-It is more a starting point; to be carbon conscious, as we call it.
-We commit to clear targets of reducing emissions and delivering on our overall sustainability agenda.